reach-sh/reach-lang/docs-md/src/tut.md

 But, Reach's [automatic verification](##guide-assert) allows us to express even more powerful statements about our program's behavior.
-For example, we can state that no matter what values are provided for `handA` and `handB`, `winner` will always provide a valid outcome:
+For example, we can state that no matter what values are provided for `handAlice` and `handBob`, `winner` will always provide a valid outcome:

 ${code("/examples/tut-5/index.rsh", 13, 15)}